mariellefoster/marf-books/README.md

 - War.exe
 - Lois McMaster Bujold: Beguilement
 - Ted Chiang: Stories of your Life
+- Charlie Jane: All The Birds In The Sky
 - Becky Chambers: The Long Way to A Small, Angry Planet

 ## Future